ortus-boxlang/BoxLang/README.md

 - All code should be formatted using either our Java Formatter or the CFFormatter.
 - All code should have a license/copyright header based on [CodeHeader.txt](workbench/CodeHeader.txt)

+Made with ♥️ in USA 🇺🇸, El Salvador 🇸🇻 and Spain 🇪🇸